swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 }
 ```

 It would be confusing and inconsistent for `is case` expressions to support different functionality depending on the context.

 It would also be less-than-ideal to have two separate spellings of the exact same feature.
-Since this functionality is already supported by `if case` syntax, we don't need to support it here.
+Since this functionality is already supported by `if case` syntax, we don't need to support it here as well.
+While it would be fun to replace `if case` syntax with an improved alternative, this would not be worth the high level of source churcn.

 ### Case-specific computed properties